 Media: Open to any and all traditional and non-traditional visual arts genre and media, (including video, photography, sculpture, installation, painting, drawing, etc.).
 There is no size limit or minimum size required, other than what is capable of being displayed in our gallery space.
 Gallery floor plan can be downloaded here.

 Jury and Curator: Manifest's normal selection process involves a complex two-part system.
-This exhibit will be juried by an anonymous 7-15 member panel of professional and academic advisors with a broad range of expertise.
+This exhibit will be juried by an anonymous 7-15 member panel of professional and academic advisors from across the U.S. and beyond with a broad range of expertise.
 Because of the nature of this project, works approved by the first jury will be passed through a second, and possibly a third jury round, with jurors being shuffled from round to round.
 The work receiving the highest average score will be awarded the prize.
 The five next highest scorers will be the semi-finalists (runners up).
 Juror comments will be posted in the gallery and in the Manifest Exhibition Annual.

 Publication: Through nine seasons Manifest Press produced 74 full-color catalogs documenting the works selected for every exhibit presented in our galleries.
 Starting with season 10 (fall 2013) we shifted to the design of one much larger high quality hard-cover publication documenting each entire season of exhibits, artists, and works shown.
 This continues Manifest's commitment to long-term documentation and dissemination of our projects, and the expansion of physical exhibits into a broader geography and time frame, while also bringing all exhibits together under one cover each year to create a better product which will be more valuable to the public, teachers, libraries, and exhibiting artists.
 The book is planned to be larger in size to our INDA, INPA, and INPHA publications, and will be designed, printed, and distributed with the same quality and attention to detail.
 This will not replace those media specific exhibits-in-print, rather it will complement them, and we think round out Manifest Press's publication suite nicely.